o7-machinehum/realm.one/features/F001/README.md

   - This should be refactored into "LifeformManSystem"

 ## Systems Required (Server)
+- AuthSystem
+  - Needs to transfer all the monsters to the player on startupkdd
 - MonsterAiSystem (new)
   - Monsters should do some action every x ms (500 or something)
   - This should push actions into the io list